subhomit-sudo/Docker-For-DevOps/Docker Advanced/DockerHub.md

-# How to push an image to DockerHub
+# How to push and pull an image to DockerHub

 ## Step:1 Create DockerHub Account